Security Check Anomaly Detection¶

 Category | Event classification, supports: network , storage , database , system , webserver , container |

-Host | Hostname |
+Host | Host name |

 Level | Inspection event level, supports: info , warn , critical |

-Tags | Filters detection metric data using tags based on metrics, limiting the scope of detected data.
-Supports adding one or more tag filters with fuzzy match and fuzzy mismatch conditions. |
+Tags | Screen data of detection Metrics based on labels associated with the Metrics, limiting the scope of detected data.
+Supports adding one or more tag filters, allowing for fuzzy matching and non-matching conditions. |

 Detection Dimensions | Any string type (keyword ) field in the configuration can be selected as a detection dimension.
-Currently, up to three fields can be chosen.
-By combining multiple detection dimensions, a specific detection object can be determined.
-Guance will evaluate whether the statistical metrics of a detection object meet the threshold conditions.
-If met, an event is generated.* (For example, selecting detection dimensions host and host_ip results in a detection object like {host: host1, host_ip: 127.0.0.1} ).* |
+Currently, up to three fields are supported for selection.
+By combining multiple detection dimension fields, a specific detection object can be determined.
+Guance will judge whether the statistical Metrics of a certain detection object meet the threshold of the trigger condition, and if the condition is met, an event will be generated.* (For example, selecting detection dimensions host and host_ip would make the detection object {host: host1, host_ip: 127.0.0.1} ). |

 Trigger Conditions¶